• Press Release

 Autos 0.3

-As the Voice of the Recycling IndustryTM, ISRI will be submitting comments in response to China’s proposal to the WTO by the December 15 deadline.
+As the Voice of the Recycling IndustryTM, ReMA will be submitting comments in response to China’s proposal to the WTO by the December 15 deadline.
 It is part of ISRI’s ongoing response to China’s change in scrap import policies.
-Since earlier this year, ISRI has been working in close coordination with the U.S. Government, including the White House, U.S. Department of Commerce, Office of the U.S. Trade Representative, the U.S. Embassy in Beijing, and members of Congress.
-In addition, ISRI has engaged with the Chinese Government through its Embassy in Washington, which has requested ISRI’s support to advise on best business practices in the recycling industry.
+Since earlier this year, ReMA has been working in close coordination with the U.S. Government, including the White House, U.S. Department of Commerce, Office of the U.S. Trade Representative, the U.S. Embassy in Beijing, and members of Congress.
+In addition, ReMA has engaged with the Chinese Government through its Embassy in Washington, which has requested ISRI’s support to advise on best business practices in the recycling industry.
 ISRI staff has also traveled to China on multiple occasions, with additional trips planned in the near future to continue to discuss the issue with officials and industry leaders.

 ###